davidoram/beaker/docs/api.md

 So for our purposes we need to signup to [Synadia Cloud](https://cloud.synadia.com) and create some **users**.

-# Signup to Synadia Cloud
+## Synadia Cloud Authentication and Authorization

 First signup to [Synadia Cloud](https://cloud.synadia.com).
 They have a free offering which is all we will need for now.